 The biggest challenge comes from regulations.
 Namely, pharma is one of the most heavily regulated industries, where each message has to be screened and validated before it goes out.
 This reflects on outbound marketing practices, but it is even more complex for inbound ones such as content.

 The stories that pharma brings to the content marketing table need to tick all the standard boxes.
-This includes a great structure, creative writing, effective calls to action and much more.
+This includes a great structure, creative writing, effective calls to action, and much more.
 On top of that, pharma marketing content needs to be factual and precise.
 Moreover, each piece has to go through a validation process in order to ensure that the message is fully in line with current regulations.

 What types of content can pharma marketers do?

 Even though pharma has its unique challenges when it comes to content, there are still plenty of opportunities to provide valuable content to your patients and HCPs.
-The most essential type of content are blog posts.
-Not only can you help HCPs and patients with information regarding your products, these are essential for getting more traffic to your site.
+The most essential type of content is blog posts.
+Not only can you help HCPs and patients with information regarding your products, but these are also essential for getting more traffic to your site.
 Namely, the more content you have on your blog, the more words there are for Google to index and your target audience will be able to find you more easily.

 Once you get a hang of blogs, you can move on to long-form content.
-This includes extra-long blog posts (5000+ words), whitepapers and eBooks.
+This includes extra-long blog posts (5000+ words), whitepapers, and eBooks.
 Whether you put them on your site or put them up for download, they are a great asset to your pharma brand website.